 When do we practice (and where)?

-Early season practices in July are at West High School for a few weeks until we are ready to ride trails.
-We are truly lucky to have two great mountain bike trails located off of a bike path so most riders are able to ride with the team to practice.
+Early season practices in July are at local schools or parks (exact locations for 2023 TBD) for a few weeks, until all riders have practiced the skills needed to safely ride trails.
+We are fortunate to have two great mountain bike trail systems located off of bicycle commuter paths, so most riders are able to ride with the team to practice.

 How much does it cost?

 The total fees to join the team are $238, which includes the $150 team fee, the $48 Wisconsin League fee, and the $40 NICA (national organization) fee.
 Wisconsin League and NICA fees are paid via PitZone during registration, and team fees are paid to the team directors through TeamSnap.
 We are committed to supporting any athlete interested in having a blast on a bike, and financial assistance is available by completing a simple form during registration.

 Racing is a separate fee, if you choose to participate.
 It’s either $45/race, or you can purchase a bundle pack of all races for a discount.
 Again, scholarships are available!